TheRealest/chrysanthemum/README.md

 chrysanthemum
 =============

 Repo for the Firebase-powered deck-building game Chrysanthemum.
+Built using Firebase for multiplayer support, AngularJS for MVC, and Jasmine for testing.